mixpanel/docs/pages/docs/orgs-and-projects/roles-and-permissions.md

 ### Remove Users

 You can remove users from an organization or project.
+You can only remove users with role permission below your own.

 #### Remove User from an Organization